linpengcheng/PurefunctionPipelineDataflow/README.md

 ### Warehouse Workshop Model

+- Because software is a factory that produces data, so modern industrial systems are suitable for software systems.

-Warehouse(database, pool)/Workshop(pipeline) Model is simple and practical model, and the large industrial assembly line is the mainstream production technology in the world.
+- Warehouse(database, pool)/Workshop(pipeline) Model is simple and practical model,
+  and the large industrial assembly line is the mainstream production technology in the world.

+- The best task planning tool is the Gantt chart, and the best implementation method is the warehouse/workshop model implemented by the factory.

 ![Warehouse Workshop Model](./doc/Warehouse-Workshop-Model-v2.svg)